Tom Habashi, Chief Executive Officer

 Stephanie brings over 19 years of public sector experience.
 She has worked for the Town of Los Gatos as a Budget Analyst in Finance, City of Santa Clara as an Analyst/Program Manager in the Housing and Community Services Division, and most recently as a Management Analyst for the City of Gilroy’s Community Development and Public Works Departments.
 Stephanie earned bachelor degrees in political science and psychology from the University of Southern California and a Masters of Public Administration from San Jose State University.

-Pamela Leonard, Community Outreach Specialist
+Pamela Leonard, Community Outreach Manager

 Pamela conducts strategic outreach for SVCE and advocates on behalf of the Authority.
 She coordinates community presentations, media relations and supports member agency outreach.

 Prior to joining SVCE, Pamela served as Communications Specialist for Prospect Silicon Valley where she was responsible for developing messaging, collateral, managing the website, coordinating events and social media content.